Vegetables To Enjoy Cooked

 7. Cook The Mushrooms

 Mushrooms aren’t a vegetable, strictly speaking.
-But these fungi form a major part of a vegetarian or vegan diet and is often considered a meat substitute.
+But these fungi form a major part of a vegetarian or vegan diet and are often considered a meat substitute.
 They are a mixed bag, however.
-After cooking, some nutrients like vitamin D and most B vitamins decline.
+After cooking, vitamin D and most B vitamins decline.
 Meanwhile, the same process increases the antioxidant vitamin C, which is a rather rare thing to happen because in most cases heat makes vitamin C oxidize rapidly.
 In one study, the antioxidant activity of the popular shiitake mushroom increased significantly after it was heated.18 Cooking the mushrooms also brings down their calories and increases the fiber content, calcium, and iron.

 Raw mushrooms are tough to digest.
 Cook them to also increase the amount of vitamin C and make other nutrients more available to your body.